Top tips to help you stop smoking

 Make a plan

 Plan ahead for situations where you might be tempted to smoke such as at parties, at work or going out with friends or family.
-If you think these situations might be difficult for you, plan how you will cope with any cravings or temptation.
+If you think these situations might be difficult for you, plan how you will cope with any cravings or temptations.

-Drink fresh fruit juice
+Drink fresh fruit juice and stay healthy

 In the first three or four days after you've stopped smoking, when nicotine leaves your body, your own natural blood sugar levels can drop, causing you to become irritable and restless.
 Drinking fruit juice or eating fresh fruit can help you to stay hydrated and keep your blood sugar levels regulated.